Skip to content

 Safeguarding and Child Protection

 At Pudsey Waterloo Primary School we have a team of Safeguarding Leads who work closely together to ensure that our children and their families are safe.
 These members of staff are fully trained and will follow up on all issues in accordance with the child protection policy.
+If you have any worries or concerns about any of our children or our families, including your own family, we are here to help and support you in a non-judgmental manner.
+Please don't wait, contact a member of our safeguarding team confidentially as soon as possible on our school number : 0113 2303042.
+Or during the school holidays, please email safeguardingteam@waterloo.owlcotesmat.org.
+Remember, safeguarding is everyone’s responsibility.

 Our Child Protection Designated staff in school are: